docsforadobe/illustrator-scripting-guide/materials/Illustrator_JavaScript_Scripting_Reference_2017.rst

 --------------

 A text object created in Illustrator CS (version 10) or earlier, which is uneditable until converted.
 To convert legacy text, see `convertToNative`_.

    You can view, move, and print legacy text, but you cant edit it.
-Legacy text has an “x” through its bounding box when selected.
+Legacy text has an "x" through its bounding box when selected.

    **LegacyTextItem properties**